Responsible Administrator: Director, Office of Institutional Equity & Title IX Coordinator

 Available Restorative Approaches

-With approval from the Title IX Coordinator, after consultation and intake with the alternative resolution coordinator, the complainant and the respondent may voluntarily agree on the process(es) that best meets the interests and needs of the parties, including:
+With approval from the Director, after consultation and intake with the alternative resolution coordinator, the complainant and the respondent may voluntarily agree on the process(es) that best meets the interests and needs of the parties, including.

-Facilitated Dialogue: A structured and facilitated conversation between two or more individuals, most often the complainant, the respondent, and/or other community members.
+A structured and facilitated conversation between two or more individuals, most often the complainant, the respondent, and/or other community members.
 The focus is often on providing a space for voices to be heard and perspectives to be shared.
-Depending on stated interests, the participants may sometimes work towards the development of a shared agreement, although working towards an agreement is not always the intended outcome.
+Depending on stated interests, the participants may sometimes work towards developing a shared agreement, although working towards an agreement is not always the intended outcome.

-Shuttle Negotiation: An indirect, facilitated conversation (either verbally, or through written communications) individually with the complainant, the respondent, and/or other participants to discuss experience and perspective and explore interests while working towards meeting expressed needs.
+An indirect, facilitated conversation (either verbally or through written communications) individually with the complainant, the respondent, and/or other participants to discuss experience and perspective and explore interests while working towards meeting expressed needs.
 This negotiated process does not require direct interaction between the parties or the parties and other participants, but rather, independently, with a coordinator.

 Role of the Facilitator

 Informal resolution processes are managed by facilitators, who may not have a conflict of interest or bias in favor of or against complainants or respondents generally or regarding the specific Parties in the matter.
-The Title IX Coordinator may serve as the facilitator, subject to these restrictions.
+The Director may be the facilitator, subject to these restrictions.

-All facilitators must have training in the definition of sexual harassment under 34 C.F.R. § 106.30(a), the scope of the institution’s education program or activity, how to conduct informal resolution processes, and how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, or bias.
+All facilitators must have training on topics such as bias, microaggressions, mediation, conflict resolution, active listening, Restorative Justice, trauma-informed practices, the scope of the institution’s education program or activity, how to conduct informal resolution processes, and how to serve impartially, including avoiding prejudgment of the facts at issue, conflicts of interest, or bias.

 Written Informal Resolution Terms

 The terms of the Informal Resolution will be in writing.
-Once the Parties, and the Title IX Coordinator, have agreed, in writing, to the terms of the Informal Resolution, the agreement is considered final, and is not subject to withdrawal or appeal.
+Once the Parties, and the Director, have agreed, in writing, to the terms of the Informal Resolution, the agreement is considered final and is not subject to withdrawal or appeal.
 Both Parties are equally bound to follow the terms of the Informal Resolution agreement.

 Outcomes of Informal Resolutions